NoobGrinder420/glass-clock/README.md

 2. Open the `index.html` file in your browser to view the clock.

-3. Ensure all image and CSS files are correctly placed in their respective directories:
-   - `images/clock-template.svg` (Clock Template Image)
-   - `images/background.png` (Background Image for the page)
-   - `css/style.css` (CSS File for styling)
-   - `js/script.js` (JavaScript file for clock logic)

 ## How to Use

 1. **Viewing the Clock:**